genropy/genropy_saved/docs/genro/webpage_elements/layout/introduction.rst

       the :ref:`datapath` page
     * *height*: Set the height of the container.
 MANDATORY if the container is the father container (example: height='100px')
     * *hidden*: if True, allow to hide this widget.
 Default value is ``False``.
-For more information, check the :ref:`hidden` documentation page
+For more information, check the :ref:`hidden` page
     * *visible*: if False, hide the widget.
-For more information, check the :ref:`visible` documentation page
+For more information, check the :ref:`visible` page

     You can obviously add :ref:`css` to your containers.